-Stars will be "circumpolar", i.e., never set if their declination is in the northern hemisphere and in the southern hemisphere.
+Stars will be "circumpolar", i.e., never set if their declination is in the southern hemisphere.
 Note that L is negative in the southern hemisphere.
 At the south pole L = -90.
 At the north pole L = +90.
 A star will rise above the horizon sometime in a 24 hour period if